jgraving/DeepPoseKit/README.md

 DeepPoseKit is designed with a focus on *usability* and *extensibility*, as being able to go from idea to result with the least possible delay is key to doing good research.

-DeepPoseKit is currently limited to *individual pose esimation*.
+DeepPoseKit is currently limited to *individual pose estimation*.
 If individuals can be easily distinguished visually (i.e., they have differently colored bodies or are marked in some way), then multiple individuals can simply be labeled with separate keypoints (head1, tail1, head2, tail2, etc.).
 Otherwise DeepPoseKit can be extended to multiple individuals by first localizing, tracking, and cropping individuals with additional software such as [idtracker.ai](https://idtracker.ai/), [pinpoint](https://github.com/jgraving/pinpoint), or [Tracktor](https://github.com/vivekhsridhar/tracktor).

 Localization (without tracking) can also be achieved with deep learning software like [keras-retinanet](https://github.com/fizyr/keras-retinanet), the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), or [MatterPort's Mask R-CNN](https://github.com/matterport/Mask_RCNN).